redgar598/EMBL_BTM_2019/network_visualization/README.md

 Suggested network building:
 > - File -> Import -> Network from File -> edges_allen.csv
-> - Label "injection" as the source for node connections and "structure_id" as the target.
-For values in injection column 385=VISp_edges and 1097=HY
 > - File -> Import -> Table from File -> nodes_allen.csv
 > - "id" should automatically be the key to merge the edge and node tables.
 > - Under the Style tab and Node settings try Label as "acronym" since these are a bit more meaningful.